DavidRossHall/JChemEd-AirQualityData/README.md

 - **dataSubsets.R** contains several functions used to generate the student datasets.
   - *cleanUpECCC* basically transforms the matric layout of ECCC data into 'long'/columnar data.
 It also converts dates/times to yyyy/mm/dd hh:mm Excel compatible formats.
 - **AnswerKey.Rmd** is the markdown file used to generate the answer keys.

-### Notes

-The weather stuff relates to a previous version of the lab.
-The code and data are kept here but aren't used in the latest version.